Miranda Butler

 • Khadija Ismayilova v Azerbaijan: counsel for various freedom of expression NGOs supporting a successful claim by a jailed journalist challenging mistreatment and covert surveillance by the state.
 The European Court of Human Rights found violations of Article 8 and 10 ECHR.

 • Big Brother Watch v UK: a successful challenge to the bulk interception and processing of metadata by the UK and its data sharing with foreign states in the European Court of Human Rights.
-Miranda acted for several interveners specialising on freedom of expression in the US.
+Miranda acted for several interveners specialising on freedom of expression in the US

 Immigration

 Miranda is regularly instructed on strategic litigation, often including challenges to Home Office policy.
+She regularly appears in successful policy challenges.

 Some noteworthy cases include: